huggz/data-engineering/README.markdown

     specify a Ruby environment for your Ruby binary & gemset.)
 3.  `cd` into the top-level repo folder, and run `bundle install` to install the gems needed by the app.
-4. Run `bundle exec db:setup` to create your database and prepare its schema.
+4. Run `bundle exec rake db:setup` to create your database and prepare its schema.
 5. Run `bundle exec rails server` to run the server.

 ## Usage